 They’ve discovered a need: hot, thirsty people.
 And, their job is to fulfill those people’s needs with great quality, handmade product that they believe in.

-For many reasons, their success is inevitable.
+For many reasons, their success was inevitable.

-They’ve got the right tools to get their business started.
-And, if they want to make it work beyond one profitable day or one hot summer, they’re going to have to become sustainable as well.
+They’ve got all the right tools to get their business started.
+But, if they want to make that lemonade stand work beyond one profitable day, or one hot summer, they’re going to have to become sustainable as well.

 This is where I find many health coaches struggling with their business model.

 - Drive: What is driving you?
 Is your health coaching practice solely to make a profit?
-Or, do you want to share your “healthful” information with the world AND make a profit in the process?
+Or, do you want to share “healthful” information with the world AND make a profit in the process?